getsling/RemoteConfig/README.md

 1. Check for [open issues](https://github.com/gangverk/RemoteConfig/issues) or [open a fresh issue](https://github.com/gangverk/RemoteConfig/issues/new) to start a discussion around a feature idea or a bug.
 2. Fork the [repository on Github](https://github.com/gangverk/RemoteConfig) and make your changes on the **develop** branch (or branch off of it).
 3. Make sure to add yourself to AUTHORS and send a pull request.

+## Apps using RemoteConfig
+* Last.fm Scrobbler
+* MetroLyrics
+* Radio.com

+Are you using RemoteConfig in your iOS or Mac OS X app?
+Send a pull request with an updated README.md file to be included.

 ## License